Pritam0011/todo-api/README.md

 status: string
 }
 ```
-- ID will be generated automatically & default status value is "pending"
+- The ID will be generated automatically, and the status will default to "pending."

-****Please make sure the description should be required field in frontend**
+****Please make sure the description should be a required field in the frontend**

-****Please use only JSON data for the POST Method**
+****The only data that should be sent via POST methods is JSON**

 ## Demo Usage / Examples